 Geisel School of Medicine believes a diverse and inclusive community of students, residents, faculty and staff enhances the educational experience, widens the path to leadership, and advances our mission of improving health locally, nationally, and globally.
 Geisel School of Medicine recognizes diversity as relating to gender, race, and ethnicity.

 Do not let the rural environment fool you.
-Dartmouth-Hitchcock is a 450-bed quaternary care facility with a catchment area of over 1.5 million patients.
+Dartmouth Hitchcock Medical Center is a 450-bed quaternary care facility with a catchment area of over 1.5 million patients.
 You will train with highly sub-specialized surgical staff in a residency encumbered by few fellowships.

 We have high standards for performance and will help you to achieve your goals in surgery.

 You will have an opportunity after your second or third year to perform basic science, clinical or outcomes research and achieve a Masters in health care delivery or public health.

 - Pediatric surgery

 Those who opt for general surgery practice feel well trained to do so after their 5 clinical years here.
 Our board passage rate has been excellent and all residents sitting for their oral and written boards have passed on their first attempt in the last 4 years.
 We have a well-defined didactic and simulation curriculum.

 We hope our website offers information that will be useful to you in your search for a general surgery training program.
 We are committed to providing a quality educational experience with expectations for excellence in an environment that fosters and values outside interests and family life.